Ecwid/ecwid-api-docs/includes/_extra_fields.md

 - `orderDetailsDisplaySection` contains supported value: `shipping_info`, `billing_info`, `customer_info`, `order_comments`

 <aside class='note'>
-If 'orderDetailsDisplaySection' contains an unsupported value, the extra field will still be saved to an order, but it will not be shown in order details to merchant and customer.
+If 'orderDetailsDisplaySection' contains an unsupported value, the extra field will still be saved to an order and displayed in the 'Additional information' section.
 </aside>

 ### Order extra fields in invoices and emails